 Combine the chicken, chili powder, cumin, 1/2 teaspoon salt and several grinds of pepper in a large bowl and toss to coat.

 Heat 1 tablespoon of the oil in a large cast-iron skillet over medium-high heat until it just begins to smoke.
 Add the chicken and cook, undisturbed, until it just starts to brown in spots, about 2 minutes.
-Add the onion and cook, stirring often, until the onions are tender, about 3 minutes more.
+Add the onions and cook, stirring often, until tender, about 3 minutes more.

 Add the remaining tablespoon of oil to the skillet, arrange the peppers on top and turn to high heat.
 When the oil starts to sizzle, about 2 minutes, transfer to the oven and bake until the filling is hot and the peppers are softened, about 20 minutes.
 Sprinkle the remaining 1/2 cup cheese over the peppers and bake until melted, about 3 minutes more.

 Drizzle the remaining lime juice over the peppers and top with the cilantro leaves.
-Serve with the sour cream, pico de gallo and guacamole, if desired.
+Serve with the sour cream, guacamole and pico de gallo if desired.

 Copyright 2017 Television Food Network, G.P.
 All rights reserved.